charlesknipp/economics/the regression script/regression.md

 **You need to have Python 3 installed locally on your machine**

-Once you have your api key from [FRED](https://research.stlouisfed.org/docs/api/api_key.html) complete the following code in the script such that you replace ... with the api key and # with one plus the previous user's value for x:
+Once you have your api key from [FRED](https://research.stlouisfed.org/docs/api/api_key.html) you will be prompted to enter it when you run the script so have it ready in a separate document.
+The chain of inputs should look like this:

 ```
-elif user == 'name':
+>> new script, who dis?
-    fred = Fred(api_key='...')
+>> u have a FRED api key?
-    x = #
+>> enter ur FRED api key:
 ```

 Before you can run the script, you have to install the required packages.
 To do this without royally fucking up, input the following commands in cmd: